Products

 How to use best-worst scaling to make better decisions

-Use best-worst scaling, or MaxDiff analysis, to learn what’s important to your customers.
+Use best-worst scaling, known as MaxDiff analysis, to learn what’s important to your customers.

-Best-worst scaling, also known as MaxDiff (maximum difference) analysis, is useful when gauging preferences on messaging, brand names, product features, and more.
-It’s easy to use and offers clear insights into what customers truly like—and dislike.
+Best-worst scaling, also known as MaxDiff (maximum difference) analysis, is useful when gauging preferences about messaging, brand names, product features and more.
+It’s easy to use and offers clear insights into what customers truly like and dislike.
 Let’s take a look at best-worst scaling and how you can use it to make better decisions for your business.

-Best-worst scaling is a type of survey research conducted to understand the relative importance of attributes such as product features, packaging, messaging, etc., to your target market.
-By identifying what consumers really want most, you can maximize your business investments of time and capital on efforts that will appeal to your target market.
+Best-worst scaling is a type of survey research conducted to understand the relative importance of attributes such as product features, packaging, messaging, etc. in the eyes of your target market.
+By identifying what consumers really want most, you can focus your business’s investment of time and capital on efforts that will appeal to your target market.

 Two terms are frequently used in best-worst scaling: